Parental benefits in Finland

 Maternity grant

-When you have been pregnant for at least 5 months (154 days), you can apply for the maternity grant.
+Once you have been pregnant for at least 5 months (154 days), you can apply for maternity grant.
 The maternity grant can either be paid as a cash benefit or a maternity package containing baby clothes and child care products.
-If you choose the cash benefit, you get 170 euros, free of tax.
+If you choose to receive the maternity grant in cash, you do not have to pay tax on it.
+The cash benefit is €170 in mainland Finland and €224 in the Åland Islands.

-Read more about the maternity grant on Kela’s website.
-You can read about other matters related to pregnancy and childbirth on the page Pregnancy and giving birth in Finland.
+Read more about maternity grant on the websites of either Kela or Kommunernas socialtjänst.
+You can read about other matters related to pregnancy and childbirth on the pages Pregnancy and childbirth in Finland and Pregnancy and childbirth in Åland.

 Parental allowances when the estimated due date of the baby is on or after 4 September 2022